 Zika

 At its peak in 2017, there were 542 cases of Zika in the United States.
-Only seven of those cases were contracted locally, while the majority of individuals with the virus contracted it while traveling.
-Even if someone is infected from a mosquito bite, symptoms are usually mild and almost never fatal.
-The real danger is posed to pregnant women, who pass the virus onto the fetus, frequently resulting in microcephaly.
-This virus gets its name from the Zika Forest in Uganda, where researchers think it originated in 1947, transmitted by Aedes mosquitoes.
+Only seven of those cases were contracted locally, while the rest were contracted while traveling.
+This virus gets its name from the Zika forest in Uganda, where researchers think it originated in 1947, transmitted by Aedes mosquitoes.

 Dengue Fever